CDW Weekly Wrap-Up

 - Please arrange a meeting area with your child(ren) so that you can locate them efficiently.

-- Please do not park and exit your vehicle regardless of your child(ren) being at TBD or CDW.
+- Please do not park and/or exit your vehicle regardless of your child(ren) being at TBD or CDW.

 - Please do not block designated emergency lanes that connect TBD and CDW.